-This program is for freshman and transfer students who need to complete prerequisite courses or may be ready to apply to the Nursing major but are not licensed nurses.
-Following completion of the bachelor’s program, these students will sit for the NCLEX-RN exam to become licensed nurses.
+The BSN (Bachelor of Science in Nursing) Pre-Licensure program is for freshman and transfer students who need to complete prerequisite courses or may be ready to apply to the Nursing major but are not licensed nurses.
+Following completion of the bachelor's program, these students are eligible to sit for the NCLEX-RN exam to become licensed nurses.

 This program is for licensed nurses or students currently enrolled in an ADN (Associate Degree in Nursing) dual enrollment program at another institution who seek to complete a bachelor’s degree.
 Beginning fall 2019, this program will be offered in two formats: on campus or online.

 This program is for registered nurses who do not have a bachelor's degree who seek to complete both bachelor's and master's degrees concurrently.
 Graduates may teach in academic nursing programs or assume positions in allied health programs as nurse educators in staff development or serve in roles related to population health education.

 This program is for registered nurses with a bachelor’s degree who seek to complete a master’s degree.